Substitutions

 Maple Syrup

 Usually I use powdered stevia instead of even unrefined sugars.
-It took me a long time to kick my sugar habit and I want to stay “clean!”
 Stevia is derived from an herb and doesn’t wreak havoc on the glycemic index the way that other sweeteners do.
 And it packs a powerful sweet punch – it can be between 70-400 times sweeter than sugar – so you have to be mindful of how much you add to a recipe.
 I use between 1-2 teaspoons of powdered stevia for every one cup of sugar called for in the recipe.
 And since the bulk of sugar will be missing from the recipe, it must be replaced with applesauce or another fruit puree.
 I use 1/4-1/2 cup of applesauce when using 1-2 teaspoons of stevia in a recipe.
 Again, it takes some experimentation to get the texture the way you want it.
+NuNaturals makes wonderful stevia products – no bitter aftertaste – in a variety of flavors.

-Agave nectar is great for using when making bread dough or preparing beverages since it dissolves quickly.
+Agave nectar and maple syrup are great for using when making bread dough or preparing beverages since they dissolves quickly.

 Maple sugar has a nostalgic place in my heart and when a recipe absolutely needs the grain and bulk of sugar, I reach for the jar of maple sugar.
 I get mine from the same place my family has been buying maple syrup forever: Richard’s Maple Syrup in Ohio.
 It’s the real deal.
 FYI, maple sugars can come in a variety of textures.
 The kind I buy is very fine so it’s good-to-go in recipes, but some are very coarse and need to be put through the food processor prior to use.
 Also, it can clump like brown sugar so store in an air-tight container and throw in a heel of bread to absorb moisture.
 Maple syrup can be substituted for sugar as well, but since it’s a liquid, the amount of other liquid called for needs to be reduced slightly.

-These aren’t the only unrefined sugar substitute out there, but they are the only ones I have in my cupboard.
+These aren’t the only unrefined sugar substitutes out there, but they are the only ones I have in my cupboard.
 You might investigate date sugar, brown rice syrup, turbinado or Demerara sugars as well.
+Check out my sugar-free Mango Lime Pancakes with Ginger & Coconut.

 Almond